thisisquangphuc/fh-dortmund-git/ExceptionHandlingAndUnitTest/README.md

 ## Task Distribution
 - Phuc Le Quang (7222361):
-    Create the class for exception handling
+    - Create the class for exception handling a.HandlingMultiple Exceptions and b.Re-throwing Exceptions
-        a.HandlingMultiple Exceptions
-        b.Re-throwing Exceptions
-    Create 5 test cases for each class
+    - Create 5 test cases for each class

 - Quyen Ho (7221978):
-    Create the class for exception handling
+    - Create the class for exception handling d.ChainingExceptions
-        c.ResourceManagement
-    Create 5 test cases for each class
+    - Create 5 test cases for each class

 - Van Dao Nguyen (7221965):
-    Create the class for exception handling
+    - Create the class for exception handling c.ResourceManagement
-        d.ChainingExceptions
-    Create 5 test cases for each class
+    - Create 5 test cases for each class

 ## Video Link